"Festival of Recognition"

 We are now launching our Annual Volunteer Awards program for 2018.
 This is a great opportunity to recognize the people and organizations that make a difference in the lives of people with disabilities.

-Our theme this year is "Volunteering - the best paying job in the world" and we are suggesting that you "Pay respect to those who do".
+Our theme this year is "Engaging Life" and we would like you to help us honour some of the most engaging people - those who volunteer with March of Dimes Canada.
 Let’s take this opportunity to recognise all the people who make a difference and their contributions.

 Download the nomination forms from the Awards pages listed below or contact: